danieleperuzzi/android-valid/README.md

 String usernameRegex = //put your regex here
 String passwordRegex = //put your regex here

-ValidatorOptions usernameOptions = new ValidatorOptions.Builder()
+ValidatorOptions usernameOptions = new MultipleValidatorOptions.Builder()
         .addConstraint(new MandatoryTextConstraint(true, 0, "mandatory field"))
         .addConstraint(new MinLengthTextConstraint(6, 1, "minimum length is 6"))
         .addConstraint(new MaxLengthTextConstraint(20, 2, "maximum length is 20"))
         .addConstraint(new RegexTextConstraint(usernameRegex, 3, "username must contain only letters"))
         .build();

-ValidatorOptions passwordOptions = new ValidatorOptions.Builder()
+ValidatorOptions passwordOptions = new MultipleValidatorOptions.Builder()
         .addConstraint(new MandatoryTextConstraint(true, 0, "mandatory field"))
         .addConstraint(new MinLengthTextConstraint(6, 1, "minimum length is 6"))
         .addConstraint(new MaxLengthTextConstraint(10, 2, "maximum length is 10"))